Study Allied Health

 Explore your options

-Chose your JCU course, confirm that you meet the entry requirements, and note the QTAC code or course code.
+Choose your JCU course, confirm that you meet the entry requirements, and note the QTAC code.

 2